dnth/active-learning-flywheel/README.md

 ## 🧱 Sampling Approaches

 Recommendation 1:
-- 10% randomly selected from unlabeled items
+- 10% randomly selected from unlabeled items.
-- 80% selected from the lowest confidence items
+- 80% selected from the lowest confidence items.
-- 10% selected as outliers
+- 10% selected as outliers.

 Recommendation 2: